DreamOfTheRedChamber/leetcode/README.md

   lock.unlock();
 }
 ```

+* Finalize
-* Finalize is a method.
-It will be used to perform clean up prosessing just before object is garbage collected.
+  + Def: It is a method which will be called when an object is about to be garbage collected.
+  + Use case: Normally it should be overridden to clean-up non-Java resources ie closing a file.
+But it is not a good practice to use finalize() because it has all kinds of subtle issues and greatly slows garbage collection.
 ```java
 class FinalizeExample
 {